τάξεις of the Sublime that Reopen Meaning After

 When metaphysics is stripped away, meaning collapses.
 Despair sets in.
 Nihilism opens its existential wound:

-In stasis mistaken for immersive metaphysics--monastica arrival--modern persons regress toward sterile theorizing, unable to flow against entropy by bringing forth light or fulfilling potential.
+In stasis mistaken for immersive metaphysics--monastic arrival--modern persons regress toward sterile theorizing, unable to flow against entropy by bringing forth light or fulfilling potential.
 One can have everything and yet starve for significance, gnawing only on their parts, and addictively debasing their senses and degrading its flesh and surrounding substrate--humanity's particularized milieux of historical and natural contexts.

 2. Beauty as Iconostasis – A veil, not a screen.
 Following Balthasar (and, controversially, Hart), beauty pierces through form to hint at the transfigured, and becomes a halting point for recollection, meditation, and contemplation.